 - Neighborhood Group Facilitation - Our department can help your neighborhood group determine goals and action steps to reach them.
 Contact Maggie Clifton to discuss what would work best for your group!

 - Neighborhood Printing Support - Organizing your neighbors requires outreach.
 The city will support neighborhoods by offering to design and print certain promotional materials (up to 200 pages total per year).
 Think about key events or meetings that you want to bring extra attention to.

-- Neighborhood Walks - The city is organizing monthly Neighborhood Walks taking place on the 2nd Thursday of each month April through October.
-The Walks will allow Mayor Costas and members of the city’s leadership team to get a better understanding of a neighborhood’s infrastructure and safety needs and consider opportunities for future improvements.
-The goal is to schedule the seven walks based on community input, so neighborhood groups are encouraged to contact us to request a space in 2019.
+- Neighborhood Walks - Neighborhood Walks allow Mayor Murphyand members of the city’s leadership team to get a better understanding of a neighborhood’s infrastructure and safety needs and consider opportunities for future improvements.

-- Neighborhood Safety Training - The Valparaiso Fire Territory and Valparaiso Police Department offer trainings and resources to neighborhood groups looking to enhance their safety practices.
+- Neighborhood Safety Training - The Valparaiso Fire and Police Departments offer trainings and resources to neighborhood groups looking to enhance their safety practices.
 Valparaiso Fire is currently promoting a hands-only CPR certification that is a quick and easy training for neighborhood groups to offer.
 Contact us to learn more.

 - Special Programming and Events - Have an idea to bring your neighbors together?
 Let’s discuss it!
 Past events have included a neighborhood history night and strategic planning support.

 - City Government Academy - The City Government Academy is a free seven-week program that was created to educate residents about their local government.
 The goal of the CGA is to get more citizens involved as department heads share the behind-the-scenes details of how decisions are made, how dollars are allocated and how services are delivered each day.